Parsec-2023/Parsec_AstroPi_2022-23/README.md

 >
 >Returns: grayscale OpenCV image

-Retuns an 8-bit grayscale mask of the 24-bit BGR image that is passed as argument.
+Returns an 8-bit grayscale mask of the 24-bit BGR image that is passed as an argument.
 This mask represents the shape of the window of the ISS: it is white where light is coming in through the window and black everywhere else, where the darker edges of the window are.
 This is obtained by drastically increasing the contrast of the input image to create a difference in brightness between the window and the rest, and then applying a binary threshold to extremise the colour.
 The mask is filled in order to remove any white spots outside of the main circle and black spots inside of it.

 ```mermaid
 flowchart  TD;